iifl-logo

 26. CORPORATE SOCIAL RESPONSIBILITY

-To enable contribution to the society and other stakeholders, the Company has constituted the Corporate Social Responsibility Committee (CSR Committee) comprising of the following Directors as on March 31, 2024:
+To enable contribution to society and other stakeholders, the Company has constituted the Corporate Social Responsibility Committee (CSR Committee).
+The Committee comprised of the following Directors as on March 31, 2025:

 Pursuant to the CSR Policy adopted by the Board, the Company proposes to undertake such activities as may be useful and contributive in nature.